myramade/hbcu_alexa/build.md

 # Skill Builder Page(s)

 **Has your screen loaded?**
-It should look something like this (*I'm anti-screenshots when it comes to software because builds change constantly, but I felt we needed one here - be aware that your screen may look a little or a lot different depending on when you are reading this!*):
+It should look something like this (*I'm anti-screenshots when it comes to software because builds change constantly, but I felt we needed one here – be aware that your screen may look a little or a lot different depending on when you are reading this!*):
 ![alexa-developer](https://user-images.githubusercontent.com/28787937/72690352-80660680-3ad0-11ea-8214-8da381d36f6c.png)

-**There is a lot of on this page, so take a minute to breath again - you got this!**
+**There is a lot of on this page, so take a minute to breathe again - you got this!**

 This is the Skill Builder page.
 On the *left-side* of the screen, you'll see **Custom** and below that you'll see:
 * Interaction Model